-- g.
-A hymn;

-- h.
-"O Canada";

-- i.
-The Blessing.

-- 622. Other Factors.
-Should the service be Remembrance-related, the Last Post, Silence, Rouse and The Act of Remembrance can be inserted at an appropriate place for example prior to the address or immediately following.
+- 622. The manner in which a Faith related service is to be organized should be done in full consultation with the representatives of the local area as applicable. - 623.
+Other Factors.
+Should the Faith service be Remembrance-related, the Last Post, Silence, Rouse and The Act of Remembrance can be inserted at an appropriate place.